Clazex/HollowKnight.GodSeekerPlus/README.md

 ## Features

+- **Carefree Melody Fix**: Remove the Grimmchild mistakenly spawned when equipping Carefree Melody not acquired in normal means.
+The effect is permanent.
 - **Fast Dream Warping**: Remove dream warping charge time when in Godhome boss fight rooms.
 This decrease the total warping time from 2.25s to 0.25s.
 - **Fast Super Dash**: Buff Super Dash speed in Hall of Gods.
 - **Frame Rate Limit**: Create a lag in every in-game frame.

 ## Configuration

+- `carefreeMelodyFix` (`Boolean`): Whether to enable the Carefree Melody Fix feature.
+Defaults to `true`.
 - `fastDreamWarp` (`Boolean`): Whether to enable the Fast Dream Warping feature.
 Defaults to `true`.
 - `fastSuperDash` (`Boolean`): Whether to enable the Fast Super Dash feature.
 Defaults to `true`.
 - `fastSuperDashSpeedMultiplier` (`Float`): Fast Super Dash speed multiplier.
 Ranges from `1` to `2`, defaults to `1.5`.